yujunmjiang/data-structures-fall-19/week05/README.md

 ## Solution
 **Part One: Plan**

 This dataset is about all the movies that I have watched in 2019.
 I chose the release date as `partition key` and movie category as `sort key`.
+The dataset also include movie title, rating, IMDb score, and question such us what did I eat in the theatre.

 ![illustrative images](./data-model.png)